mgorav/semantic-data-catalog/README.md

 ## Overview
 Data is a fuel on which an organization depends on its operations/running, in other words, data is foundational to organisational operations.
 Data catalog are central to managing and utilizing data assets.
-Data catalog provides an ability to search "for data", based on - name of the data assets, its metadata plus related business terms.
+Data catalog provides an ability to search "for data", based on the name of the data assets, its metadata plus related business terms.
 Hence, data catalog plays a critical role in "data discovery".
 However, most of the data catalog rely on "string matching" (using framework like Lucene or Elastic search).
 These type of search, lacks in understanding meaning and relationships of _concepts_ in the catalogs.
 This leads to, missing